Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Rhubarb plants take a little time to get established, but once they do, it grows almost like a weed.
 The bright pink stems pushing through are, for some, a sign that spring has arrived.

-Ingredients in Stewed Rhubarb
+Stewed Rhubarb Recipe Ingredients

 - Rhubarb